SumoLogic/sumologic-documentation/docs/integrations/webhooks/signl4.md

 ## Event types

-The Sumo Logic Integration for SIGNL4 ingests SIGNL4 events into Sumo Logic through an outgoing webhook available in SIGNL4.
+The Sumo Logic integration for SIGNL4 ingests SIGNL4 events into Sumo Logic through an outgoing webhook available in SIGNL4.
 Following event types are ingested through the SIGNL4 webhook:
 - New Signl Created
 - Signl Confirmed
 - Signl Resolved